Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{Inferring home location}

 We first infer a user's home latitude and longitude using the latitude and longitude coordinates of their pings during local nighttime hours, based on best practices established by SafeGraph\cite{safegraph_pattern}.
 We first remove users with fewer than 500 pings to ensure that we have enough data to reliably infer home locations.
-We then interpolate each person's location at each hour (eg, 6 PM, 7 PM, and 8 PM) using linear interpolation of latitudes and longitudes, to ensure we have timeseries at constant time resolution.
+We then interpolate each person's location for each one-hour window (eg, 6-7 PM, 7-8 PM, and 8-9 PM) using linear interpolation of latitudes and longitudes, to ensure we have timeseries at constant time resolution.
+We perform interpolation using the $interpolate$ package of the $scipy$ library.
 We filter for hours between 6 PM and 9 AM where the person moves less than 50 meters until the next hour; these stationary nighttime observations represent cases when the person is more likely to be at home.
 We filter for users who have stationary nighttime observations on at least 3 nights and with at least 60\% of observations within a 50 meter radius.
 Finally, we infer home latitude and longitude as the median latitude and longitude of these nighttime home locations (after removing outliers outside the 50 meter radius).
 We choose the thresholds above because they yield a good compromise between inferring the home location of most users and inferring home locations with high confidence.
 Overall, we are able to infer home locations for 70\% of users with more than 500 pings, and these locations are inferred with high confidence; 89\% of stationary nighttime observations are within 50 meters of the inferred home latitude and longitude.